 The Baymard Institute documents that 70.22% of all ecommerce carts are abandoned — representing a staggering volume of recoverable revenue across every store category.
 SMS recovery addresses a specific slice of that lost revenue, and understanding exactly how large that slice is (and how to maximize it within compliance constraints) is the purpose of this guide.

-SMS vs Email Cart Recovery: The Numbers
+SMS vs Email for Cart Recovery

 The headline comparison between SMS and email cart recovery is clear: SMS significantly outperforms email on the metrics that matter for individual message effectiveness.
 But the comparison shifts when you account for coverage and total recoverable volume.